adamzzM/Terminal3DEngine/README.md

 3Blue1Browns series is a life saver

 This is probably one of the first times actually switching from a quadratic time complexity solution to instantenous was actually noticable

+## Running it

+You need to have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed

+clone the project `git clone https://github.com/adamzzM/Terminal3DEngine`

+*important* before running you need to have an object file and have it linked in the main.rs currenly the preview is done with skull.obj (i dont remember where I got it from)

+and then run `cargo run` inside of the folder